Preciousomonze/deactivate-all-active-wp-plugins/README.md

 # deactivate-all-active-wp-plugins
 This file just helps easily deactivate all your active plugins on your wordpress site. that's all, it's pretty straight forward 💆🏽‍♂💅🏼
 ### All you need to do 🤓
-- Make sure you copy or download the file "wp-pk-deactivate-all-plugins.php" and put it in your home directory, i.e same directory where wp-config.php file is.
+- Make sure you copy or download the zip file "wp-pk-deactivate-all-plugins.zip" and put it in your home directory, i.e same directory where wp-config.php file is.
+You can either extract on your local computer, then upload the file extracted, or upload the zip file to your web host then extract it there .
+(The zip file only contains the "wp-pk-deactivate-all-plugins.php" file).
 - Then run the file in your browser e.g. http://mywpsite.com/wp-pk-deactivate-all-plugins.php assuming the file is in the main directory of the wordpress site, i.e same location where wp-config.php is.
 - Don't tell me you tried clicking the example link above, if you did, smh 😪